claude

 The January 2026 updates to Claude Code didn't just add raw power; they exposed the need for better mental models in how we collaborate with AI.
 Debugging is fundamentally a process of systematic inquiry, not magic.
 By structuring your prompts to guide Claude through atomic, verifiable tasks with clear pass/fail criteria, you align its chain-of-thought reasoning with the disciplined approach of a master debugger.

 This turns a potentially frustrating, circular conversation into a linear, productive workflow.
 You move from asking "What's wrong?" to directing a sequence of "Do this, check that, and tell me the result."
 The bug might still be complex, but the hunt is no longer chaotic.
+The framework forces clarity, provides traceability, and builds a library of reusable skills.
+Start your next debugging session with the four-phase structure.
+For a tool that helps you codify and generate these structured skills for any complex task -- not just debugging -- explore the Ralph Loop Skills Generator.
+Turn your next complex problem into a solvable checklist, and let Claude iterate until everything passes.

 Ready to try structured prompts?